-Robert is praised for his creativity and problem-solving abilities, particularly relating to successful advocacy and the pursuit of cost savings and financial recoveries for his clients.
-Chambers Global 2017 recently identified Robert as “a great trade lawyer, very active on all sorts of successful projects”.
-The previous edition commented that “Peers single out Robert MacLean as a good example of a pure trade lawyer – he is 100% involved.
-Clients concur that he is “an exceptional specialist”.”
+He is commended by his clients for his creativity and problem-solving abilities, particularly relating to successful advocacy and the relentless pursuit of his clients’ economic and commercial interests.
+Chambers Global 2021 reported that his clients consider him “superb on trade issues, totally reliable to think outside the box and he knows the subject extremely well”.
+Previous editions of the same publication identified him as “a great trade lawyer, very active on all sorts of successful projects” and that “peers single out Robert MacLean as a good example of a pure trade lawyer – he is 100% involved and clients concur that he is “an exceptional specialist”.”

 Landmark EU Litigation